ansilo-data/ansilo/ansilo-docs/docs/fundamentals/configuration.md

 # Configuration

-Every node is defined by its configuration, the configuration files can be considered the "source code" when working with Ansilo.
+Every node is defined by its configuration, the configuration files can be considered the _source code_ when working with Ansilo.

 <center>
     <Diagram width="70%" height="auto" className="auto-invert" />